What Polymarket Charges and Why

 Frequently Asked Questions

-Do I pay fees when I deposit or withdraw USDC?
 No. Polymarket charges zero fees on deposits and withdrawals.
 Third-party services like Coinbase or MoonPay may have their own charges, but those are separate from Polymarket fees.

-Are geopolitical markets really free?
 Polymarket has stated that geopolitical and world events markets are fee-free and that it does not charge fees or profit from trading on these categories.

-How do I know if a specific market has fees?
 Markets with fees have feesEnabled set to true on the market object.
-You can query the fee-rate endpoint at clob.polymarket.com/fee-rate to check any market by its token ID.
-A non-zero response means fees are active.
+For API work, the March 31 docs say to calculate fees from the market feeSchedule object.
+The fee-rate endpoint at clob.polymarket.com/fee-rate can still confirm a token ID directly — a non-zero response means fees are active.

-Do fees apply to existing markets or only new ones?
 Fees apply only to markets deployed on or after the fee activation date.
 Pre-existing markets in the same category remain unaffected.

-How are fees collected?
 On buy orders, fees are collected in shares — you receive slightly fewer shares than the gross amount.
 On sell orders, fees are collected in USDC — you receive slightly less cash.
 The net effect is the same: the fee reduces your position by the calculated amount.

-What about the Polymarket SDK?
-The official SDK clients for TypeScript, Python, and Rust handle fees automatically — they fetch the fee rate and include feeRateBps in the signed order payload.
-If you build custom order signing against the REST API, you must include feeRateBps manually before signing.
+The official clients for TypeScript, Python, and Rust handle fees automatically — they fetch the fee rate and include feeRateBps in the signed order payload.
+If you build custom order signing against the REST API, fetch the fee dynamically and include feeRateBps before signing.

 Every large trade.
 Every insider flag.
 The second it happens.